nagordon/blog/content/How I built my blog.md

 Summary: short summary

 This is the content of my super blog post.
+I can insert an ipython notebook using liquid tags

+{% notebook example_notebook1.ipynb %}

+Here is the end of the post!!

 ```
 The tags will automatically create groups at the top of your webpage once it is built